EfficientUICoder: A Bidirectional Token Compression Framework for Efficient MLLM-Based UI Code Generation: Methodology

 For CLIP~\cite{radford2021learning} visual encoder, the CLS token aggregates information from the entire image, so we use the CLS token’s attention scores to assess token importance.
-The importance score of token $i$ is:

-where $I_i$ represents the attention weight from the CLS token to token $i$.
+The importance score of token $i$ is $I_i = A_{avg}[\text{CLS}, i], \quad i = 1, 2, \ldots, N,$ where $I_i$ represents the attention weight from the CLS token to token $i$.
 Given the token sets $S$ (selected tokens) and $U$ (unselected tokens) from the first stage, we remove a proportion $r$ of the least important tokens from set $S$ and simultaneously select a proportion $r$ of the most important tokens from set $U$.